Jahm Najafi: Investments

 In 2003, Najafi, through Najafi Cos., purchased Network Solutions from Verisign Inc. for $20 million.
 In 2007, it sold Network Solutions to General Atlantic for $800 million.
 Najafi led the company through the acquisitions of the Pert Plus shampoo brand and Sure deodorant brand from Procter & Gamble in 2006, and Trend Homes Inc. in 2008, Also in 2008, Najafi and Najafi Cos. purchased Direct Group, the parent company of the Book of the Month Club, Columbia House and BMG Music Service, from Bertelsmann AG, a German book publisher.
 The company later acquired the France, Belgium, Switzerland and Quebec operations of Direct Group.

-Najafi and his company Najafi Cos. were named highest bidder in negotiations to buy out Borders Group from bankruptcy protection in 2011.
+Najafi and his company Najafi Cos. were named highest bidder in negotiations to buy out Borders from bankruptcy protection in 2011.
 The bid fell through when Borders was liquidated.
 Najafi and Najafi Cos. also bid to buy The Boston Globe in 2013.
-The company invested approximately $200 million to Jeff Berg's talent agency, Resolution, after Najafi negotiated the deal in 2013.

-In 2014, Najafi, through Najafi Cos., invested between $75 and $100 million to Paula Deen and Paula Deen Ventures to fuel her rebranding after she was fired from The Food Network in June 2013.

-In 2017, Najafi bid for ownership of Time Inc. through his company, Najafi Cos.
-Time is the owner of publications including Sports Illustrated, Fortune and People.
+In 2017, Najafi Cos. bid for ownership of Time Inc. Time is the owner of publications including Sports Illustrated, Fortune and People.
 Opposing bids came from former Warner Music Group executive Edgar Bronfman Jr., Iowa-based company Meredith Corporation, and private equity firm Pamplona Capital Management.

-On 7 December 2021, Jahm Najafi's Najafi Companies announced that it had reached an agreement to acquire STX Entertainment from ErosSTX for US$173 million.
-The deal is subject to a 45-day period where ErosSTX may solicit other offers; if ErosSTX declines the offer, it must pay a $4.5 million breakup fee.
+Najafi Cos. invested in 2018 in the brand studio, Beach House Group, the parent and operating company of several consumer brands with celebrity co-founders including Beis with Shay Mitchell in travel, Moon with Kendall Jenner in Oral Care and Pattern with Tracee Ellis Ross in haircare.
+Najafi invested in 2021 in Scarlett Johansson's eco-friendly, plant-based skincare line, The Outset.

+Classic Vacations announced that a definitive purchase agreement has been signed by Najafi Cos. to acquire all the assets of Classic Vacations from Expedia Group effective April 2, 2021.

+On April 22, 2022, The Najafi Companies closed its acquisition of STX Entertainment from ErosSTX.

+On October 26, 2022, MSP Sports Capital (known in part for its investment in McLaren Formula One Racing Team) announced that it has acquired a majority interest from ESPN Productions for the X Games.